- 1 Culture and Customs

 A Dance with Dragons

-With Mance captured, the free folk host scatters.
-Some submit to Stannis and pass through the Wall, while others spread out through the haunted forest toward Thenn or Hardhome.
-Jon Snow, the new Lord Commander, assumes that many wildlings will regather around Tormund Giantsbane.
+What remains of Mance Rayder's army scatters.
+Some submit to Stannis Baratheon and pass through the Wall, while others spread out through the haunted forest toward Thenn or Hardhome.
+Jon Snow, the new Lord Commander of the Night's Watch, assumes that many wildlings will regroup around Tormund.

-Jon arranges the wedding of Alys Karstark to Sigorn, creating House Thenn.
-The Lord Commander sends Val beyond the Wall in search of Tormund, and she eventually returns with the chieftain.
+Among those of the free folk to submit to Stannis is Sigorn, the new Magnar of Thenn.
+Jon Snow arranges the wedding of Alys Karstark of Karhold to Sigorn, with the blessing of Stannis's queen Selyse Florent, thereby creating House Thenn.
+Jon sends Val beyond the Wall to find Tormund and bring him to the Wall to negotiate.
+She is successful in her mission.
 Tormund leads three or four thousand free folk through the Wall, although twice that many are said to be at Hardhome with Mother Mole and other wildlings are spotted near the Shadow Tower.
 Jon garrisons many of the abandoned castles of the Night's Watch with free folk.
 Jon sends Cotter Pyke to rescue the people at Hardhome, but the free folk do not trust the expedition and Maester Harmune writes of dead things in the water.

 Notable Free Folk

 - the legendary Joramun, who according to myth lived not long after the Wall was first built

 - Bael the Bard